tonethar/IGME-230-GDD-Master/notes/game-design-notes-1.md

 - Short Term v.
 Long Term
 - Play Style and Personality
 - Multiple goals: short term, medium term, long term, meta goals
+  - going for high score, try to get achievements, trying to beat a particular level, trying to survive as long as possible on hard
+- Customization - let players get invested in game in a way that reflects their personality or play style ex. color of car, name of hero, weapon